m1cje/Simple7seg/README.md

 ### Function Reference
 #### simple7seg display(CHIPSSELECT)
-This will create an instance of the driver using the pin specified by CHIPSELECT and the default din of D7 and clk of D5.<br>
+This will create an instance of the driver using the pin specified by CHIPSELECT and the default of D7 for din and D5 for clk.<br>
 ```
   simple7seg display(byte cs);
 ```